Linaro/website/Linaro.org/downloads/README.md

 ***

-Interested in Cortex-R and Cortex-M bare-metal targetted toolchains for ARM embedded processors?
+Interested in Cortex-R and Cortex-M bare-metal targeted toolchains for ARM embedded processors?
 We’re working with ARM to also supply a new release every year (with quarterly updates).
 Releases are maintained for two years.
 Get these from Launchpad: https://launchpad.net/gcc-arm-embedded

 ***